Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Introduction

-\textit{Coded random access:} Recently, the idea of codes on graph has been applied in random access~\cite{paolini2015coded,taghavi2016design}.
-One scheme is named coded slotted ALOHA, where the packets are repeatedly transmitted in different slots and are decoded using successive cancellation.
-These works assume synchronization transmission and perfect interference cancellation.
-The asynchrounous model has been studied in~\cite{de2014asynchronous,clazzer2016detection,sandgren2016frame}, where the asynchronicity is modeled to cause additional interference.
-However, perfect interference cancellation was still assumed.
+The idea of codes on graph has \DG{also} been applied in random access~\cite{paolini2015coded,taghavi2016design}.
+One \DG{notable} scheme is {\em coded slotted ALOHA, in which} packets are repeatedly transmitted in different slots and are decoded using successive cancellation \DG{under the assumptions of} synchronous transmissions and perfect cancellation.
+The asynchronous model \DG{is} studied in~\cite{de2014asynchronous,clazzer2016detection,sandgren2016frame} \DG{under the idealized assumption of perfect cancellation}.
 Rateless codes have been proposed for multiple access in machine-to-machine communications~\cite{shirvanimoghaddam2015probabilistic}, where the channel gains are assumed to be known.
-As the number of users increases, the imperfect channel estimatioon is detrimental to the performance of successive cancellation.
+As the number of users increases, the imperfect channel estimation is detrimental to the performance of successive cancellation.

-In common with coded slotted ALOHA, our neighbor discovery scheme also applies erasure correcting codes to design the successive cancellation framework.
-Our proposed scheme differentiates itself in different aspects.
-In particular, our scheme is a one-shot transmission.
-Moreover, we carefully characterize the error propagation effects due to residual channel estimation error.

-\textit{Multi-user detection approaches:} Neighbor discovery can be formulated as multiuser detection from the perspective of physical layer processing~\cite{angelosante2010neighbor}.
-Due to the bursty traffic patterns, the number of active devices is typically orders of magnitude smaller than the total local device population.
-Based on this crucial observation, low-complexity neighbor discovery algorithms inspired by compressed sensing were proposed~\cite{zhu2011exploiting,schepker2012compressive,zhang2013neighbor,zhang2014virtual,liu2017massive}.
-These algorithms can reduce the code length by over 50\% compared with the 802.11 type protocols, but they require synchronous transmissions.
-The LASSO algorithm was proposed to detect active devices in asynchronous CDMA random access~\cite{applebaum2012asynchronous}, but it involves a high complexity when the total number of devices is large.
-In particular, its computation complexity scales polynomially with the total number of devices.
-Ideally, the complexity of a desirable scheme only scales polynomial with the number of active users.

-\textit{Group testing:} Noncoherent neighbor discovery based on energy detection can be formulated as the classical group testing problem~\cite{luo2008neighbor}.
-By utilizing the sparsity nature, neighbor discovery can be achieved efficiently using a low transmission overhead.
-A related study applies sparse graph codes to asynchronous group testing~\cite{chandrasekher2017asynchronous}, where the required code length is larger than that for our proposed scheme.